yogurt-foundation/yogurt-css-documentation/docs/svg/stroke-width.md

 ## Stroke Width

-Utilities for styling the stroke width of SVG elements
+Utilities for styling the stroke width of SVG elements.

-### Usage
+### Class

 | class |  | css properties |
 |:--|:--|:--|